VoICE Immunization Evidence: Vaccines Alleviate Health System Pressure

 Immunization can decrease hospital admissions, thus alleviating pressure on overburdened health systems.

-Two years after rotavirus vaccine introduction in Rwanda, the country saw nearly 400 fewer hospital admissions for diarrhea among young children at 24 district hospitals.
+Key Evidence: Two years after rotavirus vaccine introduction in Rwanda, the country saw nearly 400 fewer hospital admissions for diarrhea among young children at 24 district hospitals.

 Ngabo, F., Tate, J.E., Gatera, M., et al 2016.
 Effect of pentavalent rotavirus vaccine introduction on hospital admissions for diarrhea and rotavirus in children in Rwanda: a time-series analysis.
 Lancet Global Health.
 4:e129-36.

 Key Evidence: A study based on population- and lab-based surveillance of bacterial infections in the U.S. estimated that, of the estimated 400,000 cases and 30,000 deaths from invasive pneumococcal disease (IPD) that were likely prevented from 2001 to 2012 with the introduction of PCV7 (in 2000) and PCV13 (in 2010) in the infant immunization schedule, more than half of cases prevented and nearly 90% of prevented deaths were among people older than 5 years of age.

 Moore MR, Link-Gelles R, Schaffner W et al. 2015.
 Effect of use of 13-valent PCV in children on invasive pneumococcal disease in children and adults in the USA: analysis of multisite, population-based surveillance.
 Lancet.
 15.